chadac/golang/src/cmd/compile/abi-internal.md

 #### Stack layout

-The stack pointer, R1, grows down and is aligned to 8 bytes in Go, but changed to 16 bytes when calling cgolang.
+The stack pointer, R1, grows down and is aligned to 8 bytes in Golang, but changed to 16 bytes when calling cgolang.

 A function's stack frame, after the frame is created, is laid out as